There was blood everywhere, even in her hair.

 But they’d still known.

-She’d made it only five steps this time.
+She’d made it only five steps.

 The sound of a tap-tap-tap came from the foyer.
 She opened her eyes.
 Viggo stood in the hallway.
 He leaned heavily on a cane.
 His face was pale.
 It was a wonder he’d survived at all after losing six pints of blood, but he was tougher than his black eyeliner and slouchy hat made him look.
 He’d nearly recovered in the six weeks since the siege.